JohnTheTripper/moviegoer-prototype/movies_cited.md

-## Movies Used for Training MCU Classifier
+## Movies Used for Training MCU Classifier, and Other Modules
 - *American Bistro*.
 Directed by Arthur Diennet, Diennet Productions, 2019.
 - *Animals*.
 Directed by Sophie Hyde, Closer Productions, 2019.
 - *Ballon*.
 Directed by Michael Herbig, herbX Film, 2018.